The Cathedral Grounds

 To learn more about the early development of the Close, from a drawing done by Frederick Law Olmsted, Jr. (June 1924), click here.

 Extensive writings have been done by All Hallows Guild and other authors.
-To view some of these writings about the Cathedral's landscape, click here.
+To view our archived documents, click here.

 For a self-guided tour brochure of the gardens on the Close including Memorial Gardens - their descriptions and locations, click here.